NicoJanE/WSL-Development-Stack-Native-Win32-CPP/Howtos/howto_create_a_dev_container.md

 - Use the **VSC Explorer** and select **Open Folder** to open the remote container's folder. **Ensure** that you open the correct folder so the **.vscode** directory settings are applied properly.
 The name of the folder used can also be found in ***Results.txt***

-When opening the WSL container and the project root folder in Visual Studio Code, a dedicated Visual Studio Code server will be installed within the container.
+When opening the WSL container and project root folder in Visual Studio Code, a dedicated Visual Studio Code server will be installed within the container.
 This server provides a full Visual Studio Code environment with its own settings and extensions.
 Upon opening the folder for the first time, the system will detect any required extensions and prompt you to install them.
 Follow the instructions to complete the installation if prompted.
 If IntelliSense indicates errors in one of the project files, this is likely due to a missing extension.
 <br>

 ### Check VSC config and build files